osbornroxas02/employee-tracker-project/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/note-taker-project/blob/master/main-page.png)

-The Note Taker application was created to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+The Employee Tracker Application was created to allow buisness owners the ability to view and manage the departments, roles, and employees in my company so that they can organize their business